MoniqueTheogene123/group5-tech-solutions-consulting/README.md

 <!-- TODO: Installation -->
-Gems:
-bundle init
-bundle add faker, my_awesome_gem, bullet, web-console
+Gems:  bundle add faker, my_awesome_gem, bullet, web-console

 <!-- TODO: how to use -->